 When creating your own cosplay patterns or tailoring premade patterns, adding darts may be necessary to provide the perfect fit for your body shape.
 The most common places to add darts are to the side of the bust and right below it to the waistline.
 You may also commonly add them along the back or at the waistline of pants or a skirt.

 However, outfit designs in games and anime don’t always make logical sense, so you may need to add unusual darts into the cosplay to make it sit properly.
 When adding unusual darts, such as at the neckline of a robe, you’ll want to pin a dart and test out the fit before sewing it down in the final outfit.

 See pleat for a similar kind of fold.

 An eyelet is a round hole you thread cord, string, or laces through.
 They can be practical such as for shoelaces or lacing the back of a corset, used for belt buckles, or be decorative and serve no structural purpose other than to look cool.
-Eyelets will need to reinforced to prevent unraveling and the laces digging into the fabric.
-Eyelets in thick leather and other heavy duty materials don’t necessarily require such reinforcements.
+Eyelets will need to be reinforced to prevent unraveling and the laces digging into the fabric.
+Eyelets in thick leather and other heavy-duty materials don’t necessarily require such reinforcements.